INDIVIDUALITY. INCLUSIVITY. JOY.

 “This chick walked into the party, head held high.
 Suddenly the whole world as we know it stopped spinning and orbited just round this cool babe’s shades.
 Stealthily, she moved from one person to the next speaking in a different language to each, everyone captivated by her sharply-crafted wit, her confident ease in flitting from subject to subject.
 Everyone dug her vibe, man.
 Sure, she was mooky…”

 Pooky (adj) – opposite of mooky.
-Dull, thick, uninspired, conservative, boring, lacklustre, small-minded.
+Uninspired, lacklustre, small-minded.

 Basically, can be used for anything or anyone you don’t really like.

 How are you feeling?
 Pooky.